Skip to main content

 • the number of nodes in node groups;

-• node placement type within node groups.
+• the node placement type in node groups.

 Managed database settings

-Database settings affect the database cluster performance.
+Database settings affect cluster performance.
 When creating a database cluster, values for all settings are set automatically.
 These values are optimized for high cluster performance and vary depending on the cluster configuration and the database version.

 Networks

-A cluster can be connected:
+A cluster can be connected to:

 Areas of responsibility